bnomei/kirby3-htmlhead/readme.md

 - [buy me ☕](https://buymeacoff.ee/bnomei) or
 - [buy a Kirby license using this affiliate link](https://a.paddle.com/v2/click/1129/35731?link=1170)

+## Installation

+- for devkit-setup use `composer require bnomei/kirby3-htmlhead` or
+- extract latest release of [kirby3-htmlhead.zip](https://github.com/bnomei/kirby3-htmlhead/releases/download/v1.6.6/kirby3-htmlhead.zip) as folder `site/plugins/kirby3-htmlhead`

+> Installation as a gitsubmodule is *not* supported.

 ## Key Features

 - basic metatags